With fall sports starting in some communities, many parents wonder if it's safe for their children to participate.

 Staying within your community will be safer than participating on travel teams.
 Traveling to an area with more COVID-19 cases could increase the chance of transmission and spread.
 Travel sports also include intermixing of players, so athletes are generally exposed to more people.

-Are masks being worn?
+Are cloth face coverings being worn?

 Is everyone following COVID-19 safety procedures?

 In order to create safer environments for everyone, new safety procedures should be in place for practices and games.
 Parents, athletes, coaches and officials need to work together to help keep everyone healthy and safe by following them!
 When people do not follow these precautions, it can put the whole team at risk.
 So remember to be a good teammate and fan and follow the new safety rules.
 See Youth Sports Participation During COVID-19: A Safety Checklist for more information.